fliperama86/neopico-cart/ngfc/README.md

 ## Background

-Neo Geo hardware expects sprite (C-ROM) data on a tight timing budget (~40-60ns).
-Standard SDRAM has ~60-90ns random access latency, making it seemingly unsuitable.
-However, SDRAM excels at **burst reads** where multiple sequential words are read efficiently.
+Neo Geo hardware expects sprite (C-ROM) data within <250ns (~8 mclk window).
+While PSRAM can serve this directly (as BackBit proves), SDRAM burst reads offer a cost-effective alternative by reading multiple sequential words efficiently.

 The MiSTer Neo Geo core solved this by:
 1. **Reorganizing ROM data** during loading so that SDRAM bursts return data in the exact order hardware expects